pkafei/D3.Javascript_Plots/README.md

 want to give D3 javascript a spin, please be sure to check out https://github.com/mbostock/d3/wiki

-I example.js A list of values represented by circles II sunnydata.js Same values represented by miniature suns
+* example.js A list of values represented by circles
+* sunnydata.js Same values represented by miniature suns